Smithfield - Elizabeth North

 Smithfield - Elizabeth North features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households account for 61.1% of all households, including 19.5% couples with children, 17.3% couples without children, and 22.4% single parent families.
-Non-family households comprise the remaining 38.9%, with lone person households at 34.6% and group households at 4.3%.
-The median household size is 2.4 people, smaller than the Greater Adelaide average of 2.6.
+Non-family households constitute the remaining 38.9%, with lone person households at 34.6% and group households comprising 4.3%.
+The median household size is 2.4 people, which is smaller than the Greater Adelaide average of 2.6.

 Frequently Asked Questions - Households